AnnaroseK/Activity/README.md

-# Activity1
+# Activity
-Activity1 for Embedded C
+Activity for Embedded C

+To detect whether a person is on the pssenger seat and adjust the temperature of the seat